vesavlad/intellij-extra-icons-plugin/docs/GET_STARTED.md

 If your project defines some git sub-modules, their containing folders icon should be customized.
 It works with nested sub-modules as well.
 You should see beautiful Golden or Green Git icons.

-Please note sub-modules are detected on project loading (Extra Icons parses `.gitmodules` files only on project's load).
+Please note sub-modules are detected on project loading (Simple Icons parses `.gitmodules` files only on project's load).
 If you checkout sub-modules after project's loading (in other words, if you create and populate sub-module folders), you will have to reload your project in order to see sub-module icons.